Student Loan Repayment Changes 2025-26: New Thresholds, Rates & Calculation Guide

 Your plan depends on when and where you studied.
 It's not optional—you don't get to choose.

-Plan 1: Started before September 2012 (England/Wales) or before 1998 (Scotland/Northern Ireland) Plan 2: Started September 2012+ in England/Wales Plan 4: Started 1998+ in Scotland Plan 5: Started September 2023+ in England/Wales Postgraduate: Master's/PhD loans from 2016+
+Plan 1: Started before September 2012 (England/Wales) or before 1998 (Scotland/Northern Ireland) Plan 2: Started September 2012+ in England/Wales Plan 4: Started 1998+ in Scotland Plan 5: Applied to Student Finance England and started on or after 1 August 2023 Postgraduate: Master's/PhD loans from 2016+

 Check your loan details on the Student Loans Company website if you're not sure.
 Seriously—it matters.